jacopo-salamina/atmega328p_i2s_test/README.md

 the data signal.

 According to I2S' specifications, the word select signal must change during the bit clock's falling edge.
-New revisions will ensure this by configuring the output compare registers before starting the timers.
+Luckily, the timers' basic configuration already ensures this (see `i2s_driver.hpp` for more details).

 ### Timers synchronization